Nathan-Mwai/notification-blogging-format/README.md

 - Enable password
 - Social logins such as google , facebook , twitter and even github
  - Ease in profile management
+ - I put clerkProvider in the layout since for now clerk can only be called once

 ## Outlook
 ### Figma